The HALP Team

 Elizabeth Owens, PhD

-Elizabeth Owens is a health sciences clinical professor and licensed psychologist in the Hyperactivity, Attention, and Learning Problems (HALP) Clinic in the Department of Psychiatry.
-She received her BA in Human Biology from Stanford University (1988) and her MS (1995) and PhD (1998) in clinical and developmental psychology from the University of Pittsburgh.
+Elizabeth Owens is a health sciences clinical professor and licensed psychologist in the Hyperactivity, Attention, and Learning Problems (HALP) Clinic in the Department of Psychiatry and Behavioral Sciences.
+She received her bachelor's degree in human biology from Stanford University (1988) and her master's (1995) and doctorate (1998) in clinical and developmental psychology from the University of Pittsburgh.
 She completed her internship in clinical psychology at the Neuropsychiatric Institute at UCLA (now called the Semel Institute), and her postdoctoral fellowship at the Institute of Human Development at UC Berkeley, where she then worked as a research psychologist until 2017.

 Her research interests center on the developmental progression of and psychosocial treatments for attention-deficit/hyperactivity disorder in children and adolescents, and she has authored over 50 peer-reviewed articles and book chapters on ADHD, parenting, and developmental precursors of antisocial behavior.
 Dr. Owens’s clinical expertise involves family- and school-focused behavioral treatments for children with ADHD.
 Specifically, she conducts diagnostic evaluations, leads parent management training groups and child skills groups, and meets individually with parents to help them learn to manage their child’s ADHD.
 Dr. Owens also supervises doctoral students at the UCSF/UC Berkeley Schwab Center for Cognitive Diversity and Dyslexia.